by Tammy Taylor

 - Rosemary Essential Oil (you can buy quality oils here or here)

-First we mixed our lye solution by measuring the water FIRST, then sprinkling the lye crystals on top of the water and stirring with a wooden spoon.
-The water and lye will cause a chemical reaction so we were sure to have our eye protection, rubber gloves and paper mask and kept away from the fumes.
-We stirred the lye/water mixture gently with a wooden spoon until the lie completely dissolved.
-The chemical reaction caused the lye water to heat up quickly, we used a glass candy thermometer to measure the temps – we needed it to cool down to about 100 – 110 degrees.
+First we mixed our lye solution by measuring the water FIRST, then sprinkling the lye crystals on top of the water and stirring with a silicone spoon.
+The water and lye will cause a chemical reaction so we were sure first put on our eye protection, rubber gloves and paper mask and kept away from the fumes.
+We stirred the lye/water mixture gently with a non-metal spoon until the lie completely dissolved.
+The chemical reaction caused the lye water to heat up quickly.
+We used a glass candy thermometer to measure the temps – we needed it to cool down to about 100 – 110 degrees.

 As the lye water was cooling it’s time to get started with the oils.
 We measured (by WEIGHT) the liquid olive oil and added it to our measured solid coconut oil & shortening.
 I poured them all into a large glass measuring cup and heated them in the microwave until the solid oils melted and the oil mixture measured around 100 – 110 degrees.